-This guide is a visual resource for children and adults with Autism Spectrum Disorder, visiting the theatre.
+This guide is a visual resource for children and adults with Autism Spectrum Disorder visiting the theatre.

 This resource is intended to help prepare any visitors for a new experience and to help them to become familiar with the surroundings.

 Welcome to Buxton Opera House.

 This is a theatre for children and adults.

 The venue has 4 wooden doors and you will walk through these doors into the foyer.
-There could be lots of people when you come in, it can be noisy.